Skip to main content

 To add custom MCP servers to your organization:

-1. Navigate to Settings > Agents in your Tembo dashboard
+1. Navigate to Settings > Models in your Tembo dashboard

 2. Scroll to the Custom MCP Servers section